opentensor/developer-docs/docs/dynamic-tao/_dtao-faq.md

 ## Miners and validators
 ###  How will miners (and validators) manage the proliferation of subnets? will this dilute rewards?  force them to carefully monitor and allocate their work based on subnet token value?

-Emissions on each subnet depend on that subnet’s stake and TAO reserves.
-If a subnet has little staked TAO (or minimal external contributions), its alpha supply and emissions may be small at first.
-Over time, subnets with higher TAO backing and real utility should see stronger demand for their alpha tokens, which can sustain meaningful miner rewards.

 ---